advanderveer/27067dd17/onl/README.md

 - [x] All tests pass with the race detector

 #Finalization V1
+- [x] Blocks in the chain keep track of the total deposit that has been stored such that it can be asserted if a (super)majority has voted their stake on it
 - [ ] If a stake holder has chosen a certain prev block to build on it indirectly votes on its ancestors.
-If a block has received a majority of the stake in this way, it can be finalized.
+If a block has received a majority of the stake in this way, it can be marked as finalized.

 #Trimming V1
 - [ ] The writes in finalized blocks can definitively removed from the mempool